 #4: Green with Envy

 Central Park is an oasis in the middle of concrete and steel….but it doesn’t even come close to being the city’s largest park.
-With miles of bridle paths and hiking trails, two golf courses, a breathtaking saltwater shoreline that hugs the Long Island Sound, and a wide and diverse range of plant and animal life, Pelham Bay Park (over 3x bigger than Central Park) is one reason why the Bronx is the city’s greenest borough – with nearly 25% of its space devoted to parkland.
+With miles of bridle paths and hiking trails, two golf courses, a breathtaking saltwater shoreline that hugs the Long Island Sound, and a wide and diverse range of plant and animal life, Pelham Bay Park (over three times bigger than Central Park) is one reason why the Bronx is the city’s greenest borough – with nearly 25 percent of its space devoted to parkland.

 #5: Poetry in Motion